 Getting Mentored: Tap Experienced Colleagues w/ These Questions!

 Getting mentored is a huge boost to your career.
 It accelerates your starting point and prevents some of the gritty pain of learning.
-Yet many in the workforce overlook the simplest way of getting mentored — asking astute questions of more experienced colleagues.
+Yet many in the workforce overlook the simplest way of getting mentored — asking ingenious questions of experienced colleagues.

-Getting mentored is all about tapping the experience around you.
-With multi-generations in the workplace, the possibilities are vast and the available experience infinite.
+Getting mentored is about tapping all the experience around you.
+With multi-generations in the workplace, the learning is vast and the available experience infinite.
 Learn from more experienced colleagues and remember that the word experienced doesn’t mean older!
 People of different ages can mentor each other with their experience.

-- What non-occupational pursuits have helped you most at work?
-Why and did you fall into those pursuits or did you plan them?
+What activities outside of work have helped you most at work?
+Did you fall into those pursuits or did you plan them?

 In the two years leading up to starting my own business, I asked loads of questions.
 The insight I gained guided and sustained me.
 I am grateful to all those who mentored me with their experience by answering my questions.